 The answer is easy: running for office one last time in 2024.
-Prominent Never Trumper and national security expert Eliot Cohen has a new op-ed in The Atlantic encouraging Joe Biden to step aside on account of being too old for the presidency.
+Prominent Never Trumper and national security expert Eliot Cohen penned an op-ed back in the summer in The Atlantic encouraging Joe Biden to step aside on account of being too old for the presidency.
 Cohen writes with the credibility of someone in their late sixties, who recognizes the effects of ageing first-hand.

 “[Biden] has no business running for president at age 80,” Cohen wrote.
 “I say that with considerable feeling, being in my late 60s and knowing that my 70s are not far off.
 I am as healthy as any late middle-aged person (admittingly, I cringe at the word old, which tells you something right there) can be.
 But I know that at this stage, I do not have the energy I had a decade ago.
 I forget more things, and if my body does not hurt when I wake up in the morning, a little voice in my head asks whether I am dad and do not yet know it.”

 Biden is over ten years older than Cohen.

 The effects of ageing are well documented – the effects on “memory, mental acuity, endurance; on the production of cortisol and other hormones; and on the increased chances of dementia.”
 All effects that would make performing as President of the United States more difficult.

 I’m not Biden’s doctor but he seems to be exhibiting tendencies that are commonly associated with old age.
 He doesn’t speak as articulately as he used to.
 He doesn’t seem to have the recall that he used to.
 He reportedly limits his work week, refusing to work on weekends or in the evenings or over lunch or in the morning – all in an effort to conserve his rather finite energy.
 Biden is an old man, already about half a decade older than the US male life expectancy, meaning he’s playing with house money at this point.